 An estimated 7.41 million noncitizens, including approximately 666,000 noncitizen women, made up approximately 57 percent of the labor force, according to the General Authority for Statistics third-quarter 2016 Labor Force Survey.
 Legal workers generally negotiated and agreed to work conditions prior to their arrival in the country, in accordance with the contract requirements contained in the labor law.

-The labor law provides for regular safety inspections and enables Ministry of Labor-appointed inspectors to examine materials used or handled in industrial and other operations and to submit samples of suspected hazardous materials or substances to government laboratories.
-The Ministry of Health’s Occupational Health Service Directorate worked with the Ministry of Labor on health and safety matters.
+The labor law provides for regular safety inspections and enables ministry-appointed inspectors to examine materials used or handled in industrial and other operations and to submit samples of suspected hazardous materials or substances to government laboratories.
+The Ministry of Health’s Occupational Health Service Directorate worked with the Ministry of Labor and Social Development on health and safety matters.
 Regulations require employers to protect some workers from job-related hazards and disease, although some violations occurred.
 These regulations did not cover farmers, herdsmen, domestic servants, or workers in family-operated businesses.
 Foreign nationals privately reported frequent failures to enforce health and safety standards.
-The Ministry of Labor employed nearly 1,000 labor inspectors.
+The ministry employed nearly 1,000 labor inspectors.

 The government engaged in news campaigns highlighting the plight of abused workers, trained law enforcement and other officials to combat trafficking in persons, and worked with the embassies of labor-sending countries to disseminate information about labor rights to foreign workers.
 As in previous years, during Ramadan the HRC broadcast a public awareness program on television emphasizing the Islamic injunction to treat employees well.